 Young people like to read.
-But they deserve access to good books, all the time.
+And they deserve access to good books, all the time.
 There should be no barriers to reading.

-Founded in 2011, the all-volunteer Pageturner promotes the love and power of reading by providing Kindles and an unlimited library of books to elementary, middle, and high school students in Oakland and the Bay Area.
+The all-volunteer Pageturner catalyzes young people's curiosity and independence by connecting them with an unlimited library of digital books.
+We currently serve elementary, middle, and high school students in Oakland and the San Francisco Bay Area.

-The most important part of the program is ensuring that young people have access to the books they want to read.
-When a student requests a book, we buy it immediately.
-For each $10 you donate, a student gets a new book to read.
-Even better: The book becomes a permanent part of the Kindle Library, available to all students.
-And the book lasts forever, never getting lost or worn.
+The core of our program is ensuring that young people have access to the books they want to read.
+When a student requests a book, we buy it and send it to their Kindle within 24 hours.
+Even better: The book becomes a part of the Pageturner Library, available to all students.
+And the e-book lasts forever, never getting lost or worn.

 Thank you so much for contributing to our students and their reading lives!
 We are very grateful.

 Let us know if you have any questions.